mendix/docs/content/en/docs/apidocs-mxsdk/apidocs/private-cloud-deploy-api.md

 The following sections of this document contain sample usage scenarios for the API.

-### 3.1 Using the API to update the cluster and namespace
+### 3.1 Using the API to Update the Cluster and Namespace

 The following steps will create a cluster, register and install a namespace, add or update a cluster member, and enable development mode for the namespace.